 This course examines the organ systems not studied in BIOL 275, including the special senses, integumentry, digestive, respiratory, circulatory, lymphatic, urinary systems, and the male and female reproductive systems.
 Some disorders of each system will be explored.
 NOTE: Student cannot receive credit for both BIOL 277 & BIOL 305.
+Hours: 84 hrs (3-3) Credits: 4

-BIOL 305 • The Human Organism Prerequisites: BIOL 30 or BIOL 205 or BIOL 231
+BIOL 305 • The Human Organism

+Prerequisites: BIOL 30 or BIOL 205 or BIOL 231